PPL Assessment (Math Placement Test)

 Math Placement is standard practice for colleges and universities, and is an important part of student success at UA.
 The purpose of our placement process is to determine, based on your mathematical background and current mathematical ability, which MATH courses are appropriate for you.
 Past experience shows that the Math Placement Test may be the clearest indicator.
-For this reason, we encourage all students to take the PPL Placement Assessment; however, if you are an incoming transfer student you may be able to use a transfer Math course for placement.
+For this reason, we encourage all students to take the PPL Placement Assessment; however, if you have recent transfer math credit, you may be able to use a transfer Math course for placement into a UA MATH course.
 Incoming first year students can qualify for courses through sufficient SAT I MSS or ACT MATH scores.
 These scores must be recent.

 Incoming students should refer to the information in the Math Placement section of Next Steps Center, and access the test through Next Steps Center.